HighNESS Conceptual Design Report: Volume I: Experimental campaign with advanced reflectors

 \begin{itemize}[leftmargin=1cm] \item[-]40 hours of operation at \SI{2.81e11}{n/s}, which corresponds to 4-5 measurements per day of 1 to 2 hours \item[-]30 minutes, 1 h, 8 h, 1 day, 1 week and 1 month of decay time. \end{itemize} The dose rate limits to access the bunker are:

-\begin{itemize}[leftmargin=1cm] \item[-]In normal working conditions to access inside the bunker (reactor in operation, channel closed): below 30 microSv/h, \item[-]Extreme conditions, e.g. for short immediate operations (reactor in operation, channel open): below 500 microSv/h – max 1 hour cumulated dose for 2 months span. \end{itemize} Due to issues in using the external supply line of \ce{H_2}, a smaller cryostat than the one described in D6.2, self-supplied, was used for the experiment as described later on in \cref{fig:advrefl_1-9}.
+\begin{itemize}[leftmargin=1cm] \item[-]In normal working conditions to access inside the bunker (reactor in operation, channel closed): below 30 $\mu$Sv/h, \item[-]Extreme conditions, e.g. for short immediate operations (reactor in operation, channel open): below 500 $\mu$Sv/h – max 1 hour cumulated dose for 2 months span. \end{itemize} Due to issues in using the external supply line of \ce{H_2}, a smaller cryostat than the one initially described, self-supplied, was used for the experiment as described later on in \cref{fig:advrefl_1-9}.
 The cryostat was modelled according to the CAD description of this component.
 The neutron fluxes were volume-averaged over whole parts.
 The constant 40 hours of operation were assuming that the chopper and the pin-hole were in closed positions.
-Regarding the materials definitions, in carbon steels, a cobalt percentage of 0.05\% was considered and 0.2\% for stainless steel. \cref{fig:Photon_dose_map} presents photon dose rate maps through moderator center.
-After 30 minutes of decay, the limit of 500 microSv/h corresponding to the extrem conditions is exceed in the area where the vessel filled with advanced material is located.
-It can be also seen that the dose rates in the area where the cryostat is located are exceeding the 30 microSv/h limit for normal operating conditions but after one day of decay, this dose rate decreases to 2.5 microSv/h for both areas of concern.
-After 8 hours of decay time, the vessels to be exchanged are still in an area where the calculated dose rates are more than 80 microSv/h, which tends to indicate that a tool can be needed for remote handling of that component.
+Regarding the materials definitions, a cobalt percentage of 0.05\% in carbon steels and of 0.2\% in stainless steel was considered. \cref{fig:Photon_dose_map} presents photon dose rate maps through moderator center.
+After 30 minutes of decay, the limit of 500 $\mu$Sv/h corresponding to the extreme conditions is exceed in the area where the vessel filled with advanced material is located.
+It can be also seen that the dose rates in the area where the cryostat is located are exceeding the 30 $\mu$Sv/h limit for normal operating conditions.
+After one day of decay, this dose rate decreases to 2.5 $\mu$Sv/h for both areas of concern.
+After 8 hours of decay time, the vessels to be exchanged are still in an area where the calculated dose rates are more than 80 $\mu$Sv/h, which tends to indicate that a tool can be needed for remote handling of that component.

-After 40 hours of irradiation and 1 day of decay, the dose rate on contact at the surface of the cryostat is calculated as 2.5 uSv/hr.
+After 40 hours of irradiation and 1 day of decay, the dose rate on contact at the surface of the cryostat is calculated as 2.5 $\mu$Sv/h.
 After a week of decay, the dose rate decreases by a factor of 10.
-The internal copper structure was taken into account. \cref{fig:Activation_cryostat_total} gives the total activity in function of time of the cryostat.
+The internal copper structure was taken into account. \cref{fig:Activation_cryostat_total} gives the total activity as a function of time of the cryostat.